magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_making-the-heart-good.md

 don’t you?
 Can you throw them away?
 No, you can’t throw them away.
 Why not?
 Children aren’t like bullets, are they?[^2] Bullets are fired outwards, but children are fired right back to the parents.
 If they’re bad it comes back to the parents.
-You could say children are your There are good ones and bad ones.
+You could say children are your kamma.
+There are good ones and bad ones.
 Both good and bad are right there in your children.
 But even the bad ones are precious.
 One may be born with polio, crippled and deformed, and be even more precious than the others.
 Whenever you leave home for a while you have to leave a message, ‘Look after the little one, he’s not so strong.’
 You love him even more than